ardiantovn/redisqueue/readme.md

 consumed by `consumer1/main.go`.
 If you disable `consumer1/main.go`, then the message will be consumed by `consumer2/main.go`.

-3. If you create two producer with different workerName and same topic name
+3. If you create two producers with different worker namea and same topic name

 example: